Labour Force Survey: Nova Scotia Highlights

 (3) Source: Statistics Canada, Table: 14-10-0373-01, three-month moving average, unadjusted for seasonality.
 Starting in March 2022, the Monthly Labour Force Survey started to report labour market indicators of visible minority groups averaged over the last three-month period instead of monthly indicators.

-(4) Data not available for Arab, Latin American, West Asian, Korean, and Japanese minority groups.
+(4) Data for West Asian, Korean, and Japanese minority groups are available at the Canada level only.

 If you have questions about this page contact AskLMI@novascotia.ca